tighten/duster/README.md

 ### Customizing the lints

-Both tools can be completely customized to suit your project's needs.
+Both tools can be completely customized to suit your project's specific needs.
 To learn more about how to customize each tool refer to the [Tighten Coding Standard documentation](https://github.com/tighten/tighten-coding-standard#configuration) and [TLint documentation](https://github.com/tighten/tlint#configuration)

 ## Contributing